yehia67/documentation/utils/0.1/official/proof-of-existance/overview.md

 # Proof of existance overview

-**Files are an important means of transporting information such as contracts among different parties.
+**Files are important for transporting information such as contracts among different parties.
 Sometimes, one party may change a file without the others knowing.
-So, all parties need a way to reliably prove that a file has not been changed from an established state to be able to trust the file.
+So, all parties need a way to reliably prove that a file has not been changed so they can trust it.
 To prove that a file is unchanged, you can use the proof-of-existance utility to hash the file's contents and attach it to the Tangle.
-This way, any party can later hash the file and compare it to the one on the Tangle.
+This way, any party can later hash the file and compare it to the immutable one on the Tangle.
 If the hashes are the same, the file is unchanged.**

 ## Prove that a file is unchanged